dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/hashicorp-vault.md

 ## Multiple Key-Values per Secret

 HashiCorp Vault supports multiple key-values in a secret.
 While this behavior is ultimately dependent on the underlying [secret engine](https://www.vaultproject.io/docs/secrets#secrets-engines) configured by `enginePath`, it is something that might change the way you store and retrieve keys from Vault.
-For instance, multiple key-values in a secret is the behavior exposed the `secret` engine, the default engined configured by the `enginePath` field, but also by the `kv` secret engine and others.
+For instance, multiple key-values in a secret is the behavior exposed the `secret` engine, the default engined configured by the `enginePath` field.

+When retrieving secrets, a JSON payload is returned with the key names as fields and their respective values.

 Suppose you add a secret to your Vault setup as follows: